 Maximize Collagen Absorption

-Just like with skincare, in supplements, the type of product, quality and ingredients greatly influences its effect.
-One way to improve absorption, the amount of supplement which reaches your blood stream, is through hydrolyzed (drinkable) products.
+Just like with skincare, in supplements, the type of product, quality and ingredients greatly influence its effect.
+One way to improve absorption, the amount of supplement which reaches your bloodstream, is through hydrolyzed (drinkable) products.
 Hydrolyzed supplements skip the digestion process, which pills rely on, as they enter the body already in small fragments ready to be absorbed.
 The next barrier to overcome is the actual size of the active ingredient in the supplement.
 Large proteins struggle to enter the intestinal endothelium while smaller peptides enter much easier.
 When you are in the product aisle searching for your collagen product narrow the products down first by product type.
 First, consider only the powder formulations.
 Second, review the labels, read what types of collagen the substance contains.
 Remember, collagen type 1 is for skin concerns.
 Third, review whether they are using protein or peptides.
 Choose peptides to increase the amount of product that can enter your bloodstream and from there your skin.

 Does Science Support Collagen Supplementation?

 What does the research show regarding the benefits of collagen?
 As seen frequently in science the jury is still out on collagen supplementation.
 One recent study using a peptide formulation with as little as 2.5 gm of collagen daily in women showed in just four weeks both hydration and luminosity of the skin improved and line depth and length were reduced.
 While many studies show benefits in not just the skin but in joints and cardiovascular health, the medical community is not all in favor of collagen supplementation.
 Several studies show a placebo effect when evaluating collagen supplementation.
-Either way, the collagen industry and collagen supplements are here to stay.
+Either way, the collagen industry, and collagen supplements are here to stay.
 The collagen market is booming and the subject is one that continuously makes its way into both women’s and men’s health and beauty magazines on a monthly basis.

 You Are What You Eat

 Eating foods rich in Vitamin C and Amino Acids are key to collagen production.
-When Vitamin C levels are low in the body, collagen production slows Ensure you are filling your body with foods like berries, citrus (limes, lemons, grapefruit), papaya, mango, broccoli and peppers.
+When Vitamin C levels are low in the body, collagen production slows Ensure you are filling your body with foods like berries, citrus (limes, lemons, grapefruit), papaya, mango, broccoli, and peppers.

 Proline is the #1 amino acid needed for collagen production and it is essential for skin elasticity and maintaining skin thickness.
 Animal studies reveal that diets rich in proline enhanced collagen synthesis and wound healing in mice after an injury from UV irradiation.
-To make sure that you are getting all the proline your skin needs include foods in your diet that consist of meat, dairy, soy products, asparagus and mushrooms.
+To make sure that you are getting all the proline your skin needs include foods in your diet that consist of meat, dairy, soy products, asparagus, and mushrooms.

 Another amino acid, lysine, works with vitamin C to generate collagen production.
 Lysine is what is considered an “essential” amino acid as the body cannot produce it on its own.
 We rely 100% on dietary intake to obtain this amino acid.
 To maximize your vitamin C benefits try increasing your consumption of foods such as fish, eggs, beans, legumes, milk, and certain cheeses are considered good sources for lysine.